The primary purpose of an RRG is to provide liability coverage for its policyholder/shareholder members.

 Operating with Greater Flexibility

-Unlike traditional insurance companies, RRGs are formed under the federal Liability Risk Retention Act of 1986, allowing them to operate across state lines with greater regulatory flexibility.
-RRGs can provide access to risk-sharing arrangements, customized policies, and regulatory advantages, all while maintaining control over their insurance programs.
-They offer a unique and collaborative approach to risk management as U.S. corporations face more challenges in obtaining traditional insurance coverage.
+Unlike conventional insurance companies, RRGs are formed under the auspices of the federal Liability Risk Retention Act of 1986, allowing groups to operate across state lines with greater regulatory flexibility.
+RRGs can provide access to risk-sharing arrangements, customized policies, and regulatory advantages—all while allowing groups to maintain control over their insurance programs.
+As such, RRGs offer a unique and collaborative approach to risk management, particularly as US corporations continue to face greater challenges in obtaining traditional insurance coverage.

 What is a Risk Retention Group (RRG)?

-An RRG is a member-owned and member operated insurance company that pools the risks of its members to provide liability coverage for its policyholder/shareholder members.
+An RRG is a member-owned and member-operated insurance company that pools the risks of its members to provide liability coverage for its various policyholders/shareholders.

 Who can create or be in an RRG?

-RRGs are comprised of commercial businesses and a few government entities that require liability protection.
-RRGs are owned by their insureds who must be a homogenous industry group.
+RRGs are comprised of either commercial businesses/professionals or select government entities that require liability protection.
+RRGs are owned by their respective insureds, who must collectively represent a homogeneous industry group.

 What are some lines of coverage an RRG cannot write?

-Does an RRG need a license in all states in which they operate?
+Does an RRG need a license for all states in which the group operates?

 No!
 An RRG is not treated as a traditional insurance company.
-It is exempted from needing to obtain a state license in every state in which they operate and also exempt from state laws that regulate insurance.
+It’s exempt from having to obtain a state license in every state in which the group operates and is likewise exempt from state laws that regulate typical insurance programs.

 Why would someone want to form an RRG?
 What are some of the benefits?

 Insurance can be expensive.
-The number of RRGs formed goes up with insurance is either unavailable or unaffordable.
-Benefits of an RRG include control over your program, long-term rate stability, customized loss control and risk management practices, and a stable source of liability coverage at affordable rates.
+The number of RRGs formed goes up when insurance is either unavailable or unaffordable.
+Benefits of an RRG include control over your program; long-term rate stability; customized loss-control and risk management practices; and a stable source of liability coverage at affordable rates.

-RRG members pool their risk, with each member contributing premiums, and these funds are collectively used to cover the group’s liabilities and losses.
-By pooling risks, RRG members can spread the financial burden of claims across the group.
+RRG members pool their risk, with each member contributing premiums.
+These funds are then collectively used to cover the group’s liabilities and losses.
+By pooling risks, RRG members can spread the financial burden of claims across the entire group.

-This can lead to more stable premium costs and reduced exposure to catastrophic losses.
-RRGs are often formed by businesses or professionals with similar risk profiles and insurance needs, such as healthcare providers, contractors, or product manufacturers.
-RRGs create insurance policies tailored to the unique risks and requirements of their members.
-This customization ensures that coverage aligns closely with the group’s needs.
+This spread can lead to more stable premium costs as well as reduced exposure to catastrophic losses.
+RRGs are often formed by federations of businesses or professionals—such as healthcare providers, contractors, or product manufacturers—with similar risk profiles, creating insurance policies tailored to the unique risks and requirements of each group’s members.
+This customization ensures coverage aligns closely with the federation’s needs and goals.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.